zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-hosting-service-procedures.md

 The content of the configuration file is a json object with key/value pairs for settings to be overridden.
 If there are no settings to override, the file should contain an empty json object.

-The settings for the portal framework are in the format of `Microsoft.Azure.<extensionName>.<settingName>`, where `settingName`, without the angle brackets, is the name of the setting.
+The settings for the Portal framework are in the format of `Microsoft.Azure.<extensionName>.<settingName>`, where `settingName`, without the angle brackets, is the name of the setting.
 The framework will propagate the setting to the client in the format of `<settingName>`.
 For example, the `web.config` file that contains this setting would resemble the following.

 ```xml
 <add key="Microsoft.Azure.<extensionName>.<settingName>" value="myValue" />